 Decolonising sociology involves a recognition of exploitative and excluded sociological knowledges, a reassessment of who and what counts as canonical within sociology, and a re-imagining for what constitutes sociological thought in the first place. [read more]

 Join us this term to help plan events and strategise for Easter Term!
 We're always looking for new members to support decolonisation work in the Department and across the University.
+Please note that the meeting on Wed 29 May has been cancelled due to exams and absences.

 A group of PhD students at the Department of Geography have started a reading group to discuss decolonising discourses and methodologies, and to reflect on how research at Cambridge can support decolonisation work.
 All welcome - not just PhD students and Geographers!